spectrocloud/librarium/docs/docs-content/vm-management/rbac/add-roles-and-role-bindings.md

 Virtual Machine Orchestrator (VMO), such as cloning, updating, and migrating VMs.
 You can do this by creating roles and cluster role bindings to determine access permissions.
 Refer to [VM User Roles and Permissions](./vm-roles-permissions.md) for a list of Cluster Roles and equivalent Palette Roles.
-To learn more about role-based access control (RBAC) in Palette, review the [RBAC and Namespace Support](../../clusters/cluster-management/cluster-rbac.md) guide.
+To learn more about role-based Access Control (RBAC) in Palette, review the [RBAC and Namespace Support](../../clusters/cluster-management/cluster-rbac.md) guide.

 ## Prerequisites